 - 2 cups fresh blueberries

-- To prepare the streusel, add flour, brown sugar, cinnamon and melted butter to a medium sized bowl and mix with a fork until all ingredients are incorporated.
+To prepare the streusel, add flour, brown sugar, cinnamon and melted butter in a medium-sized bowl and mix with a fork until all ingredients are incorporated.
 Set aside.

-- Toss the blueberries with ¼ cup of flour, then whisk together the remaining flour, baking powder, and salt.
+Toss the blueberries with 2 tablespoons of flour, then whisk together the remaining flour, baking powder, and salt.

-- Spread batter into the pan.
-Sprinkle batter with remaining tablespoon of sugar.
+Spread batter into the pan.
+Sprinkle batter evenly with the streusel topping.

 More Delicious Recipes